harriskrem/web_scraping_app/README.md

 # Web Scraping App

-Web Scraping vessels from MarineTraffic to a json file.
+Web Scraping nine random vessels from MarineTraffic to a json file.
 Works only on Chrome browser.
 The app may break if you have slow internet connection.

 ## Requirements
 - Python <= ***3.9.13***